Swathipbhat/music_with_antigravity/README.md

 ## 3. Architecture & Technologies

 The application is built entirely using **Vanilla Web Technologies** (HTML5, CSS3, JavaScript ES6) without the overhead of heavy frameworks like React or Angular.
 This ensures fast load times and absolute control over DOM manipulation.
+Uses *console.cloudinary.com* in case of using the offline songs.
+As this website holds downloaded songs which can be used without iternet in our application.

 ### 3.1.
 Frontend Structure
 *   `index.html`: Defines the structural semantics, including the sidebar navigation, main content area (Hero Section + Track List), the fixed Now Playing bar, and hidden containers for the visualizer and YouTube IFrame.